 Once You’re Approved

-Making payments on your Marcus loan is very easy.
+Making monthly payments on your Marcus loan is very easy.
 You can either make a one-time payment each month by phone, online, or check, or you can set up your account for automatic payment.

 Need to change your payment due date?
 With a Marcus personal loan, you can change your due date up to three times during the life of the loan.
 You can first make the change during the loan setup stage, but you can also do it after you make your first payment.